Withdrawing from a Class

 - A student may withdraw from a regular Fall or Spring semester-length class during

-the first two weeks of instruction, and no notation will be made on the student’s
+the first two weeks of instruction without a notation being made on the student’s

 academic record.
 In Summer, Winter, or in a course of less than a regular semester’s

-whether passing or failing, at any time through the last day of the 12th week of instruction,
+at any time through the last day of the 12th week of instruction, and a “W” notation

-- The academic record of a student who remains in the class beyond the time periods
+- The academic record of a student who remains registered in the class after the time

-may be authorized in the case of extenuating circumstances.
-Extenuating circumstances
+withdrawal may be authorized in the case of extenuating circumstances.
+Extenuating

-are defined as verified cases of accident, illness or other circumstances beyond the
+circumstances are defined as verified cases of accident, illness or other circumstances

 - Any student failing to follow the established withdrawal procedures may be assigned